midtown-ai/glossary/glossary/r.md

  ~ The best threshold is for a desired TPR to get the lowest FPR.

  Receiver Operating Characteristic (ROC) is a graphical representation of the performance of a binary classifier system as the discrimination threshold is varied.
 It plots the [true positive rate (TPR)][TPR] on the y-axis and the [false positive rate (FPR)][FPR] on the x-axis.
 The [true positive rate] (also known as [sensitivity] or [recall] ) is the proportion of positive cases that are correctly identified by the classifier.
 The false positive rate (also known as the fall-out) is the proportion of negative cases that are incorrectly identified as positive.
 An ROC curve plots the [TPR] against the [FPR] at different threshold settings.
 A perfect classifier will have a [TPR] of 1 and a [FPR] of 0, resulting in a point in the top left corner of the ROC space.
 A random classifier will have a [TPR] and [FPR] of 0.5, resulting in a point along a diagonal line from the bottom left to the top right corner of the ROC space.
-The [area under the ROC curve (AUC)][AUC] is a measure of the classifier's overall performance, with a value of 1 indicating perfect performance and a value of 0.5 indicating a performance no better than random guessing.
+The [Area Under the ROC (AUROC) curve][AUROC Curve] is a measure of the classifier's overall performance, with a value of 1 indicating perfect performance and a value of 0.5 indicating a performance no better than random guessing.

  ![]( {{site.assets}}/r/receiver_operating_characteristic_curve_thresholding_table.png ){: width="100%"}